 There are many different types of knee injuries, there are 4 major knee ligaments that can be damaged and result in a knee injury.
 These knee ligaments include:

 • Anterior Cruciate ligament (ACL)

 There are many other structures that can be damaged in your knee that result in knee pain such as meniscal injuries, bursitis, cartilage issues or fractures or dislocations.

 All of these knee problems can be accurately assessed and diagnosed by your physiotherapist, if not will be referred for further investigation such as scanning.

 Knee treatment may involve stretching, strengthening exercises, reduction of acute knee pain through RICE (rest, ice, compression, and elevation), proprioception and balance exercises.
-Most importantly working on preventative exercises to minimize the risk of knee injury again.
+Most importantly working on preventative exercises to minimize the risk of knee injury happening again.